o3de/o3de.org/content/docs/tools-ui/patterns/error/components/dialogs.md

 * Write relevant information to help users complete the dialog's task in the title and body of the dialog.
 Refer to [Guidelines for Writing Error Messages](/docs/tools-ui/patterns/error/guidelines.md).

 * Include only one icon, if any.
-The icon must be a standard icon.
+Use one of the following icons from the list of [Standard icons](/docs/tools-ui/patterns/error/overview.md#standard-icons): error/failure, warning, success, or information icon.

 * Include a primary button and/or an optional secondary button for the dialog's actions.

-  * Write an actionable text on the button such as "Cancel" or "Restart".
+  * Use the primary button for a primary action.
+Primary buttons are have a blue background, making it more distinct to the user.
+Write an actionable text on the primary button such as "Save", "Restart", or "Open".

-  * Color the background of the primary button blue and the secondary button gray.
+* Use the secondary button for alternative options or passive actions such as "Cancel" or "OK".

 ## Best practices